The 5 Best Roadside Attractions in the Quehanna Wild Area

 Parking for this hike is right along the Quehanna Highway near gate 251 (don’t block the gate!) at GPS coordinates 41.23694, -78.20354.

-My second recommendation is a flat, one mile hike to the remains of the ingeniously-crafted Kunes Camp, built in the early 1900s between two massive boulders in what is now the Quehanna Wild Area.
+The ingeniously-crafted Kunes Camp is an abandoned hunting camp built between two massive boulders in the early 1900s in what is now the Quehanna Wild Area.

-My write-up “Exploring the Ruins of Kunes Camp in the Quehanna Wild Area” goes into much more detail, but the short version is that you can hike an easy, yellow-blazed trail for one mile through the forest to reach the boulder field where Kunes Camp was constructed.
+The hike to Kunes Camp follows an easy, yellow-blazed trail for one mile through the forest to reach the boulder field where the rock-walled structure was built.

 Park at a marked roadside pull-off along the Quehanna Highway at GPS coordinates 41.21636, -78.17210 and follow the yellow-blazed Kunes Camp Trail 1 mile to the remains of the cabin.